MSSA's 2023 Legislative Agenda

 Invest in Rural Transportation Options to Support Client Care

-MSSA supports efforts to ensure affordable and sufficient non-medical transportation (NEMT) options, especially for those who are ill, those with disabilities, and older adults.
-This support includes, but is not limited to:
+MSSA supports efforts to ensure affordable and sufficient non-emergency medical transportation options, especially for those who are ill, those with disabilities, and older adults.
+In 2024, MSSA will focus on increasing the reimbursement rates for higher levels (4-7) of non-emergency medical transportation.